 Intel® Optimized Technology Preview for High Performance Conjugate Gradient Benchmark

-The®Intel Optimized High Performance Conjugate Gradient Benchmark provides an early implementation of the HPCG benchmark (http://hpcg-benchmark.org) optimized for Intel® Advanced Vector Extensions (Intel® AVX), Intel® Advanced Vector Extensions 2 (Intel® AVX2) enabled Intel® processors and Intel® Xeon Phi™ coprocessors.
+The Intel® Optimized High Performance Conjugate Gradient Benchmark provides an early implementation of the HPCG benchmark (http://hpcg-benchmark.org) optimized for Intel® Advanced Vector Extensions (Intel® AVX), Intel® Advanced Vector Extensions 2 (Intel® AVX2), and Intel® Advanced Vector Extensions 512 (Intel® AVX-512) enabled Intel® Xeon® and Intel® Xeon Phi™ processors.
 The HPCG Benchmark is intended to complement the High Performance LINPACK benchmark used in the TOP500 (http://www.top500.org) system ranking by providing a metric that better aligns with a broader set of important cluster applications.

 The HPCG benchmark implementation is based on a 3D regular 27-point discretization of an elliptic partial differential equation.
 The 3D domain is scaled to fill a 3D virtual process grid for all of the available MPI ranks.
 The preconditioned conjugate gradient method (CG) is used to solve the intermediate systems of equations and incorporates a local and symmetric Gauss-Seidel preconditioning step that requires a triangular forward solve and a backward solve.
 A synthetic multigrid V-cycle is used on each preconditioning step to make the benchmark more similar to real world applications.
 The multiplication of matrices is implemented locally with an initial halo exchange between neighboring processes.
 The benchmark exhibits irregular accesses to memory and fine-grain recursive computations that dominate many scientific workloads (http://www.sandia.gov/~maherou/docs/HPCG-Benchmark.pdf).

-The SpMV and GS kernels are implemented using an inspector-executor model.
+The Intel MKL Inspector-executor Sparse BLAS kernels SpMV, TRSV, and SYMGS are implemented using an inspector-executor model.
 During the inspection step the best algorithm for the input matrix is chosen and the matrix is converted to a special internal representation.
 During the execution step the operation itself is executed with high performance.

 To start working with the benchmark, unpack the Intel Optimized High Performance Conjugate Gradient Benchmark package to a cluster file system directory accessible by all nodes.
 Read and accept the license as indicated in readme.txt file included in the package.

-The package also includes the source code and libraries necessary to build Intel AVX optimized version, Intel AVX2 optimized version or Intel Xeon Phi coprocessor optimized version for offload mode for other MPI implementations like SGI MPT*, MPICH2 or OpenMPI.
+The package also includes the source code necessary to build Intel AVX optimized version, Intel AVX2 optimized version, Intel Xeon Scalable processor optimized version with Intel AVX-512 instructions, or Intel Xeon Phi processor optimized version with Intel AVX-512 instructions for other MPI implementations such as SGI MPT*, MPICH2 or OpenMPI.
 Instructions are available in the file QUICKSTART included with the package.
-Intel Xeon Phi coprocessor optimized version is available only for Intel MPI.

 Once the package is unpacked and stored:

-- Intel AVX2 and Intel AVX optimized versions perform best with one process per socket and one OpenMP thread per core skipping hyperthreads (with affinity set as KMP_AFFINITY=granularity=fine,compact,1,0).
-For a 128-node cluster with two Intel Xeon Processor E5-2697 v3 per node, run the executable in the following way:
+- Intel AVX-512 (Intel Xeon processors), Intel AVX2 and Intel AVX optimized versions perform best with one MPI process per socket and one OpenMP thread per core skipping simultaneous multithreading (SMT) threads (with affinity set as KMP_AFFINITY=granularity=fine,compact,1,0).
+For a 128-node cluster with two Intel Xeon Processor E5-2697 v4 per node, run the executable in the following way:

 - The benchmark completes execution in a few minutes and produces an official YAML results file in the current directory.
 The performance rating of the benchmarked system is given in the last section of the file: